Geneva Centre for Education and Research in Humanitarian Action: Other Courses

 The Centre offers a wide range of Executive Short Courses on specific topics linked to humanitarian action, including negotiation, advocacy, planetary health, protection and more.
 The majority of the short courses are delivered online.
 In addition, the Centre offers a few residential courses either in Geneva or other locations.

-The Diploma of Advanced Studies (DAS) aims to offer professionals a critical understanding of the humanitarian system and response learning from history and various other disciplines and an ability to contextualise humanitarian action in today’s world.
-It explores the role of humanitarianism in how the world is governed today and the political economy at play in relationships between States, non-State actors, international organisations, international and local non-governmental organisations and affected populations.
-Finally, the programme addresses the postcolonial dynamics of past and present humanitarian interventions to identify new avenues for contemporary and future crises.
+The Diploma of Advanced Studies (DAS) aims to offer professionals a critical understanding of the humanitarian system and response learning from history and various other disciplines and an ability to contextualize humanitarian action in today’s world.
+It explores the role of humanitarianism in how the world is governed today and the political economy at play in relationships between States, non-State actors, international organizations, international and local non-governmental organizations and affected populations.
+Finally, the program addresses the postcolonial dynamics of past and present humanitarian interventions to identify new avenues for contemporary and future crises.

 The Certificate of Advanced Studies in Quality Management of Humanitarian Projects addresses the dynamics and components that guarantee the quality management of adapted projects and cohesive teams.
 It integrates fundamental principles such as inclusion and diversity, do no harm, accountability and participation into processes, methods and tools of project and people management.
-The course benefits from guest lecturers from various partner organisations, including MSF, SPHERE, HQAI, CHS Alliance and Terre des Hommes.
+The course benefits from guest lecturers from various partner organizations, including MSF, SPHERE, HQAI, CHS Alliance and Terre des Hommes.